 Hi friends!

-Today I’m sharing a super simple chunky vegetable soup recipe; it’s a roasted root vegetable soup, to be exact!
+Today I’m sharing a super simple chunky vegetable soup recipe: roasted root vegetable soup, to be exact!

 I don’t know about you, but I can eat soup year-round.
 I just really enjoy it!